 Register for Upcoming Classes – Click on the workshop name to register

-Our new fall catalog will be coming in August.
+Our new fall catalog and online registration will be coming in August.

 The first event of the fall is Education Resource Workshop – a great opportunity for parent leaders and PTO members on September 28 at Toledo Museum of Art.